InvirganceExampleCode/ConvirgancePetClinic/README.md

 ## Docker Deployment

-After building the Java version, you can build the Docker Container by running `docker build .`
+After running the Maven build with `mvn clean package`, you can build the Docker Container by running `docker build .`

 ## More Info